Direct naar hoofdinhoud

 This call for applications underscores the urgency and commitment to sustainable urban water management, strongly aligned with the global objectives outlined in the Sustainable Development Goals.

-The call for applications
+The Call for Applications

 The application window will open on 30th October, 2023.
 Invited utilities must submit their applications by 16th December, 2023, of which seven will be selected.